 I am writing to provide you with the results of my investigation of the Military Housing Privatization Initiative (MHPI) program and five companies that have contracts with the military services to provide this housing.
+In the wake of a series of disturbing reports about the failure to provide safe and clean housing to military families, representatives from each of your services promised to make improvements to the program.
+The results of my investigation will help provide you a road map to do so.

 I opened this investigation on February 6, 2019, amid reports of substandard on-base housing that was having a significant effect on morale and, in some cases, causing severe health problems for military families.

-The Committee held a hearing on this matter on February 13, 2019.
-In addition to asking questions of their executives at the hearing, my staff received briefings from company officials and submitted numerous questions for the record to Department of Defense (DoD) officials and to the private housing companies.
-On February 6, 2019, I sent an extensive document request to the Corvias Group (Corvias), Balfour Beatty Communities (Balfour), Hunt Military Communities (Hunt), Lincoln Military Housing (Lincoln), and Americas Lendlease Corporation (Lendlease).
-The five companies cooperated with the investigation with varying degrees of transparency.
-Several of them responded in full; others redacted or refused to provide certain key information.
-The failure of key companies to respond in full raises additional questions about their operations and may warrant additional attention from the Committee.
+The Committee held a hearing on this matter on February 13, 2019.2 In addition to asking questions of their executives at the hearing, my staff received briefings from company officials and submitted numerous questions for the record to Department of Defense (DoD) officials and to the private housing companies.
+On February 8, 2019, I sent an extensive document request to the Corvias Group (Corvias), Balfour Beatty Communities (Balfour), Hunt Military Communities (Hunt), Lincoln Military Housing (Lincoln), and